The 9 Essential Amino Acids Vegans Need In Their Diet

 4. Whip the full-fat coconut milk with the hand or food mixer until it forms into light peaks.

-5. Continue to whip while slowly adding 1/2 cups of previously frozen and highly blended mango and 1 1/2 cup of highly blended frozen pineapple.
+5. Continue to whip while slowly adding 1/2 cup of previously frozen and highly blended mango and 1 1/2 cups of highly blended frozen pineapple.

-8. Add a pinch of salt, while continuing to whip ingredients
+8. Add a pinch of salt, while continuing to whip the ingredients.

 9. Whip for a minute or two put into a tub or serving bowls and put into the freezer until it reaches an ice-cream-like consistency.